knpuniversity/javascript/knpu/ep2-es6/array-set.md

 Oh, and let's also use one of its helper methods: `this.repLogs.includes(data.items[0])`.
 Obviously, this item *should* have been added to the `Array`!

 Refresh!
 Yea!
-We see the new fancy `Array` and the word `true`.
+We see the fancy `Array` and the word `true`.
 Awesome!

 But hold on!
 The `Array` object may not be new, but the `includes` function *is* new.
 In fact, it's *really* new - it wasn't added in ES2015, it was added in *ES2016*!
-ES2015 came wit ha *ton* of new features.
+ES2015 came with a *ton* of new features.
 And now, new ECMAScript releases happen yearly, but with many fewer new things.
 The `Array` `includes` function is one of those few things in ES2016.
 Cool!